zivid/zivid-cpp-samples/README.md

       - [CaptureAndConvertImageWithOpenCVOnCuda] - Capture a 2D image
         with the Zivid SDK and perform RGBA to grayscale conversion on a CUDA device using OpenCV.
+      - [CaptureAndConvertToDlpackTensorOnCuda] - Capture a 2D+3D frame
+        with the Zivid SDK and build DLPack tensors directly from the Zivid DeviceArrays on the CUDA device.
     - **Transform**
       - [TransformPointCloudFromMillimetersToMeters] - Transform point
         cloud data from millimeters to meters.